 Have your real estate agent there to talk about any unusual circumstances for low or high sales in your area, and to provide their own comps.
 Hoffman says he prepares an entire appraisal package, including recent comps and the property’s floor plan.

 Then clean up inside and out.
 Touch up any chipped paint, replace that wonky hinge on the kitchen cabinet, corral any pets, and clear away the clutter.
 Trim your hedges, mow the lawn, and clean the gutters.
-You want the appraiser to see your home is well maintained.
+You want the appraiser to see your home is well-maintained.

 “Treat it just like you would if it was a buyer,” Hoffman says.
-“Clean.
-Take out the dirty dishes.
-Wash the windows. ….
-It is a showing.
+“It is a showing.
 You have to sell the appraiser.”

 1. First, look for errors in the home appraisal.

 As the seller, you won’t automatically get a copy of the report when it’s ready, but you can request one, and the lender will have to provide it to you in 30 days’ time.